Export for organic businesses after Brexit

 Exporting to the EU after Brexit

-If equivalency is not established by the end of 2020, here’s what will need to happen for trading to resume:
+If equivalency between the UK and EU is not established by the end of 2020, here’s what will need to happen for trading to resume:

 Organic certifiers need to be approved by the EU1

-The UK organic certification system will no longer be recognised by the EU, so UK certifiers (like Soil Association Certification) must apply to the European Commission (EC) for individual approval.
-This needs to be obtained before their licensees can export from the UK, or a third country, to the EU.
+The UK organic certification system will no longer be recognised by the EU, so UK certifiers (e.g. Soil Association Certification) must obtain European Commission (EC) approval under regulation EC1235/2008.
+This will be needed before their licensees can export from the UK, or a third country, to the EU.

 Register to trade with the EU